Dog training gives inmates a sense of purpose and responsibility

 Larson described the program as “a win-win” for all parties.

-Larson said one of the reasons the program is so successful is that there are fewer distractions for PIOC’s than for citizens on the outside of the prison system.
+Larson said one of the reasons the program is so successful is that there are fewer distractions for PIOCs than for those outside of the prison system.

-Larson thinks that much of the success with the program is due to a ripple effect.
+She also thinks that much of the success with the program is because of a ripple effect.
 While the dogs are born specifically to work as service dogs, inmates don’t go to prison with the same goal or sense of purpose.
-But once offered the chance to work with canines the impact on PIOC lives is immediate and lifelong.
+But once offered the chance to work with canines, the impact on PIOCs is immediate and lifelong.

-Brandon Drost, Corrections Program Supervisor who works with the PAWS program said a big difference between PIOC dog training and regular citizen dog training is that PIOC spend a limited amount of time on phone calls and devices.
+Brandon Drost, Stanley corrections program supervisor who works with the PAWS program, said a big difference between PIOC dog training and other dog training is that PIOCs spend a limited amount of time on phone calls and devices.

-At Stanley Correctional there are housing units of about 300 individuals each.
-Drost works with Unit 5 on a wing which is dedicated to the PAWS program.
+At Stanley Correctional, there are housing units of about 300 individuals each.
+Drost works with Unit 5 on a wing dedicated to the PAWS program.

-Two PIOC look after each pup 24-hours-a-day and teach the dogs obedience skills, as well as how to be canine aids to those with varying abilities, limitations, injuries and illnesses.
+Two PIOCs look after each pup 24 hours a day and teach the dogs obedience skills, as well as how to be canine aids to those with varying abilities, limitations, injuries and illnesses.

 “It’s two guys and a dog living in a large bathroom,” Drost said.